 The Caltrans Deputy Directive DD-64-R1 Complete Streets - Integrating the Transportation System policy directs Caltrans to maximize bicycle, pedestrian, and transit safety and mobility needs during system and corridor planning, project initiation, scoping, and programming.
 DD-64 is anticipated to facilitate public access in the Highway 1 corridor and may be critical to providing connectivity between coastal resources and public recreation facilities.
+In addition, Caltrans is preparing several policy documents that will have a bearing on public access, including the California Bike & Pedestrian Plan, and State Route 1 North: Marin and Sonoma Counties Transportation Concept Report.

-Other policy documents pertinent to public access and outdoor recreation include General Plans for State Park Units, California Outdoor Recreation Plan, Sonoma County General Plan 2020, Sonoma County Bike and Pedestrian Plan, Sonoma County Draft Outdoor Recreation Plan, and the Sonoma County Agricultural Preservation & Open Space District's Connecting Communities with the Land Plan.
-Sonoma County General Plan 2020 contains Mitigation Measure 4.9-7 and Policy PF-2cc requiring adoption and implementation of the Draft Outdoor Recreation Plan.
-The facilities in the Draft 2003 Outdoor Recreation Plan within the Coastal Zone have been incorporated into the LCP.
+Other policy documents pertinent to public access and outdoor recreation include the General Plans for State Park Units, California Outdoor Recreation Plan, Sonoma County General Plan 2020, Sonoma County Bike and Pedestrian Plan, Sonoma County Draft Outdoor Recreation Plan (2003), and Sonoma County Agricultural Preservation & Open Space District's Connecting Communities with the Land Plan.
+The proposed public access facilities within the Coastal Zone Sonoma County General Plan 2020 contains

+Mitigation Measure 4.9-7 and Policy PF-2cc requiring adoption and implementation of the Draft Outdoor Recreation Plan.
+The proposed public access facilities within the Coastal Zone in the above policy documents have been incorporated into the Public Access Plan.
+In 2002 the Sonoma Land Trust published the Russian River North Coast Parcel Analysis to identify properties with significant recreational value and provide a strategic approach to land and resource preservation.